 A set is a collection which cannot contain duplicate elements.
 It will model the mathematical set abstraction.
-Set Interface will have methods which are taken from Collection adding restriction which is prohibiting addition of duplicate elements.
+Set Interface in java will have methods which are taken from Collection adding restriction which is prohibiting addition of duplicate elements.

 Set will also add a stronger contract on the behavior of the equals as well as hashCode operations, allowing Set instances for comparing meaningfully even if their implementation types may differ.